London Attractions – National Theatre – London

 History of the National Theatre

-This theatre company has been around for over five decades with its first opening of the famous Shakespear play ‘Hamlet’ taking place in 1963.
-Since then it has gone on to produce over 800 amazingly brilliant plays that people keep coming back for more.
-For thirteen whole years, the company reside in the Old Vic Theatre until its new location was built.
-Finally, in 1976 the moved into the National Theatre Building that was opened by the Queen.
-The theatre was designed by Sir Denys Lasdun and Peter Softley.
-Since then the national building has been home to over twenty new and exciting productions.
+This theatre company has been around for over five decades, with its first opening of the famous Shakespeare play ‘Hamlet’ in 1963.
+Since then, it has produced over 800 amazingly brilliant plays that people keep returning for more.
+The company resided in the Old Vic Theatre for thirteen years until its new location was built.
+Finally, in 1976, they moved into the National Theatre Building, which the Queen opened.
+Sir Denys Lasdun and Peter Softley designed the theatre.
+Since then, the national building has been home to over twenty new and exciting productions.

-The national theatre has become an international renown performing arts centre with its three auditoriums.
+The theatre has become an internationally renowned performing arts centre with three auditoriums.
 The three auditoriums are the Olivier, The Lyttelton and the Dorfman Theatre.
-As well as that there is a rehearsal area and an area for workshops to take place.
-Each of the auditoriums can run three different productions at one time which means that there be always something worthwhile to see.
+There is also a rehearsal area and an area for workshops.
+Each auditorium can run three different productions at one time, which means there is always something worthwhile to see.

 Theatre